Chief Residents' Welcome

 Life in Atlanta

 Atlanta is a young, eclectic, fast-growing city.
 With a reasonable cost of living, we are a major US city with multiple professional sports teams, museums, food, festivals, nightlife, and music.
+There are a bunch of diverse places to live within the city as well, and residents do everything from owning a house in a quiet neighborhood to living in a high-rise in midtown.
 When you need a trip home or away, Atlanta is home to Hartsfield-Jackson airport, the busiest airport in the world.
 Thank you again for your interest.
 We look forward to meeting you during your interview day and please feel free to contact us with any questions!

 3B South Emory University Hospital